 Retrenchment can have hidden costs, such as higher labour turnover, risk to your brand and the cost of recruiting, hiring and training new people.
 Retraining or restructuring your existing workforce can be a cheaper and more effective strategy than retrenchment.
-Find out about the Government incentives such as the Skills Checkpoint and the Skills and Training Incentive (SaTI) to keep your business running and your staff employed.

 If the future of your business is uncertain, retrenching staff might be the only course of action available to you.
 However, if you are looking at retrenching staff to lower costs or because the operation of your business is changing, other options are available.
 Retaining and retraining staff instead can be cheaper and more beneficial to your business beyond the short term.